aleshaleksey/fansys23/skills.md

 - Special:
   - Entities with a climb speed can always take 13 to climb.
   - A roll of a climber's kit allows to make a climb safe, reducing fall distance to 20ft for threshold 24+ climbs and 10ft for threshold 23- climbs.
+  - An entity that fails a climb roll fails to progress on a climb.
+  - An entity that fails by 5 or more falls half the distance and suffers the consequences.
+If this is a critical fail, the entity falls the full distance.

 __STR: Fortify__

 The skill is used for building structures, fortifying positions (dungeon corridors, battle fields, encampments).
 It is also used for safely demolishing structures and fortifications.
 Lastly it is used for making a site safe from natural hazards and making it fit for encampment (amelioration).
 Fortification rolls are usually made against the threshold set by the terrain and weather.
-- Building: There are special rules for building.
+- **Building**: There are special rules for building.
 They need to be written.
-- Fortification: It takes 30min per 5ft square to fortify a position.
+- **Fortification**: It takes 30min per 5ft square to fortify a position.
   - This can give a 3/4 cover bonus to defenders.
   - This can be used to construct a terrain/structure trap (see traps).
   - This can be used to create a barricade (with a break threshold of your roll).
-- Amelioration: For medium size creature the minum camping area is 5ft x 10ft.
+- **Amelioration**: For medium size creature the minum camping area is 5ft x 10ft.
   - It takes 10 minutes to ameliorate this area in threshold 10- terrain.
   - It takes 1h to ameliorate this area in threshold 11+ terrain.
-- Modifiers:
+- **Modifiers**:
   - The time can be reduced, but without special or supernatural abilities it cannot be less than 5 minutes.
   - For every size category above medium the total time taken is halved.
   - Multiple entities can participate in the process, in which case the time taken is divided by the number of entities taking part.
 For each size category above medium, an entity counts as twice as many entities of the next category down.
 So a largte entity counts as 2 medium entities, but a huge entity counts as 4 medium entities.